enkidevs/curriculum/spreadsheets/README.md

 name: Spreadsheets

-description: Popular multi-purpose tool used for analyzing data in tabular form
+description: Multi-purpose tool (e.g. Excel, Google Sheets) used for analyzing data in tabular form.

 color: 008A47